Gavin Wolpert

 Gavin Wolpert (born 1984 in Toronto, Ontario) is a Canadian-American professional bridge player.

 Personal life

-Garvin Wolpert was born in Toronto, Ontario to a bridge playing family.
+Gavin Wolpert was born in Toronto, Ontario to a bridge playing family.
 His mother Hazel, a bridge teacher, started to teach him bridge at the age of seven.
 Later he trained with the Canadian junior bridge team, and subsequently moved to Florida.

 He is married to Jenny Wolpert, formerly Jenny Ryman of Sweden, another professional player.
 They have three children.